 Reddick thought of himself as the movement’s official historian and made a practice of attending the students’ mass meetings.
-The meetings did not begin until seven, but people started gathering at four to be sure of a seat, so Reddick would leave his late-afternoon class in Norman Walton’s charge and go off to the meeting.
+The meetings did not begin until seven, but people started gathering at four to be sure of a seat, so Reddick would leave his late-afternoon class in his colleague Norman Walton’s charge and go off to the meeting.
 Walton himself was sympathetic to the student movement but had four children to put through school and so tried not to involve himself publicly.
 He did his part by sitting in Reddick’s empty classroom for the class hour (the students had all gone to the meeting, but a state spy might come around to make sure classes were being held).
 Walton did not mind helping Reddick out – he liked Reddick, an older man who had taken him under his wing.
 Reddick was something of a fitness buff, and he would come to swim at the pool where Walton coached the swim team.
 Reddick was clean-cut – he always wore a tie to class and a little smile.
 Walton never heard him laugh, but he wore that little smile, which Walton imagined smoothed the way for him when he mixed with whites at historians’ conferences.

 For this dignified man, an undignified fate lay ahead.
 In its meeting on March 25, 1960, the state board of education ordered the college to put on probation those students who had been arrested until (according to the minutes) “such time as they might be willing to conduct themselves in such a manner worthy of readmittance to the College.”
 The board also ordered President Trenholm to dismiss “any and all members of the faculty of the Alabama State college who are not loyal to the College in all matters of discipline and of rules and regulations pertaining to the proper functioning of the College at all times.”
 State police had been studying photographs of protests to identify faculty members involved.
 By the time the board met on June 14, suspicion had fallen most heavily on Lawrence Reddick.